 (Note: I’m celebrating a “blogiversary” with a book giveaway!
 “A is for Aging” was birthed back in 2013, to zero fanfare! 😉 Along the way I’ve collaborated with Sandra L. McGuire Ph.D. on resources on the website.
 And in 2022 I’m celebrating hanging in there for NINE years.
-THIS GIVEAWAY IS NOW CLOSED.)
+(Resources for parents & educators.) .)

 And now to the main course…